Egypt state media accuses U.S. of spreading anarchy

-U.S. officials have called for the travel ban to be lifted, and members of the U.S. Congress have warned the dispute could endanger aid to Egypt.
+U.S. officials have called for the travel ban to be lifted, and the U.S. Congress has warned that the dispute could endanger aid to Egypt.

-While the White House announced plans on Monday to keep aid to Egypt level with that of recent years, a State Department spokeswoman said that "if we cannot resolve the current impasse it could have implications for this relationship and for our ability to disburse this money."
+While the White House announced plans on Monday to keep aid to Egypt at the level of recent years, a State Department spokeswoman said that "if we cannot resolve the current impasse it could have implications for this relationship and for our ability to disburse this money."

 Dempsey said he was opposed to proposed legislation in Congress that would break off military relations and cut off aid.
 "My personal military judgment is that would be a mistake," he said.